Citizen of the Earth

 Soft Star Shoes is a proud member of NW Natural's Smart Energy Circle.
 The Smart Energy Circle is a group of Northwest organizations and NW Natural business customers who have made a pledge to the environment and Smart Energy by committing to offset 100 percent of their C02 emissions for one year.

 We use minimal packaging to ship our products...just enough to keep them looking great.
-When possible, we ship our shoes using 100% biodegradable poly mailers.
-Our more structured shoes are shipped in recyclable boxes, wrapped with 100% recycled tissue paper and packed with paper we reuse from other local businesses.
+When possible, we ship our shoes using recycled/recyclable poly mailers.
+Our more structured shoes are shipped in recyclable boxes, wrapped with tissue paper made from 100% recycled materials and packed with paper we reuse from other local businesses.